ckeditor/ckeditor5/docs/updating/nim-migration/predefined-builds.md

 	npm install ckeditor5
 	```

-3. (Optional) If you use features from our commercial offering, you should also install the `ckeditor5-premium-feature` package.
+3. (Optional) If you are using features from our commercial offering, you should also install the `ckeditor5-premium-feature' package.

 	```bash
 	npm install ckeditor5-premium-feature
 	```

-4. Open the file, in which you initialize the editor.
-Then, replace the import statement and the initialization code depending on the build you used.
+4. Open the file where you initialized the editor.
+Then replace the import statement and the initialization code depending on the build you are using.

 	<details>
 	<summary>Classic editor</summary>